russelltheprogrammer/tax-projection-individual-docs/README.md

 These adjustments reduce Adjusted Gross Income directly.

 - HSA Contributions: Contributions to Health Savings Accounts.
 This is limited and the limit is different according to Filing Status.
-- S/E Insurance: Self-Employed Health Insurance.
+- S/E Health Insurance: Self-Employed Health Insurance.
 This is health insurance that that can be deducted if you are self-employed.
 It is limited according to Business Income (Schedule C).
-- Retirement Deduction: There are many different types of retirement deductions and some are more limited then others to what is allowed to be deducted.
+- Retirement Deduction: There are many different types of retirement deductions and some are more limited than others to what is allowed to be deducted.
 - Student Loan Interest: Interest expense related to student loans.
-This deduction is limited to a certain threshold and phases out once a certain AGI level is met.
+This deduction is limited to a certain threshold and phases out once a certain Adjusted Groos Income (AGI) level is met.
 - Other Adjustments: Other adjustments not listed above.

 ##### ITEMIZED DEDUCTIONS

 Itemized deductions are a substitute for the standard deduction.
 Specific itemized deductions are limited to certain caps or thresholds above a percentages of Adjusted Gross Income.
 At this time, this application does not calculate these limitations automatically.
 In the future, it is intended to be added, including what is more beneficial, standard deduction or itemized deduction.

-- Medical: Expenses for medical care such as doctors, prescription drugs, health insurance premiums (not self-employed or self-employed health insurance that was limited), and other qualified medical care.
+- Medical: Expenses for medical care such as doctors, prescription drugs, health insurance premiums (not self-employed or self-employed health insurance that is limited), and other qualified medical care.
-- Taxes Paid: State And Local Taxes (SALT) paid such as state income taxes, real estate taxes, or other taxes.
+- Taxes Paid: State And Local Taxes (SALT) paid such as state income taxes, real estate taxes, and other taxes.
-- Interest Paid: Interest expense through loans, investments, home mortgage, and other interest expense.
+- Interest Paid: Interest expense through loans, investments, home mortgage, and others.
 - Charity: Charitable donations made to qualified organizations.
 Cash and non-cash donations are allowed but subject to different limitations.
 - Other Itemized Deductions: Any other itemized deductions not listed above.
 - State Specific Itemized Deductions: Any other state itemized deductions not listed above.